koto-lang/koto/crates/cli/docs/language_guide.md

 If Koto is configured to run tests, then the tests will be run after a module has been successfully initialized.

-After all tests have run successully, then the runtime will call the module's `@main` function if it's defined.
+After all tests have run successfully, then the runtime will call the module's `@main` function if it's defined.

 The CLI doesn't enable tests by default when running scripts, but they can be enabled [via a flag][cli-tests].